dbos-inc/dbos-docs/docs/typescript/reference/cli.md

 - `authenticatedUser`: The user who ran the workflow, if specified
 - `assumedRole`: The role with which the workflow ran, if specified
 - `authenticatedRoles`: All roles which the authenticated user could assume
-- `workflowUUID`: The UUID of the workflow
+- `workflowUUID`: The ID of the workflow
 - `input`: The input arguments to the workflow, in array format
 - `output`: If the workflow completed successfuly, its output
 - `error`: If the workflow threw an error, the serialized error object